BinaryMuse/fluxxor/site/contents/documentation/flux.md

 ---
-title: Fluxbox.Flux
+title: Fluxxor.Flux
 template: page.ejs
 ---

 Flubox.Flux
 ===========

-`Fluxbox.Flux` is the main container object for a Flux application.
+`Fluxxor.Flux` is the main container object for a Flux application.
 It provides access to the [stores](/documentation/stores.html) and the [actions](/documentation/actions.html), and is responsible for managing the dispatcher internally.

-## `new Fluxbox.Flux(stores, actions)`
+## `new Fluxxor.Flux(stores, actions)`

 Creates a new `Flux` instance.